Yves Saint Laurent (fashion house): Advertising and criticism

-In June 2015, the company was criticized for an advertisement published in the Elle UK magazine that was banned by the UK advertising regulator, which ruled that the model featured in it was "unhealthily thin".
+In June 2015, the company was criticised for an advertisement published in the Elle UK magazine that was banned by the UK advertising regulator, which ruled that the model featured in it was "unhealthily thin".
 On March 8, 2017, a new advertisement for the Fall 2017 collection offended internet users who saw it as a "degrading vision of women" and again the use of anorexic models.
 The company was ordered to remove two posters from this campaign by the French Advertising Standards Authority (ARPP), which ruled them "degrading".

 In February 2025, Yves Saint Laurent faced controversy in response to the inclusion of Palestinian rapper Saint Levant in a promotional video for an YSL-branded omakase restaurant in Paris, with pro-Israel groups and media calling for a boycott of the brand over Saint Levant's alleged "antisemitism".